 Short-term Care: Rehospitalizations

-In Cedars Healthcare Center, 19.26 Percentage of Residents Rehospitalized
+In Cedars Healthcare Center, 13.85% of Residents Rehospitalized

 Short-term Care: Facilitates Functional Improvement

-This indicates the percent of short-term stay residents that experienced functional improvements, such as with activities of daily living.
-Higher levels of performance with activities of daily living typically correlates with successful rehabilitation services.
+This tells you the percentage of short-term care residents that experienced functional improvements, such as with activities of daily living.

 Scores for Denver, CO